mauricechiodo/eim-case-studies/course/finance/Black-Scholes/1Model/index.md

 - There are no transaction costs in buying or selling the stock or the option.
 - It is possible to borrow any fraction of the price of a security to buy it or to hold it, at the short-term interest rate.
 - There are no penalties to short selling.
 A seller who does not own a security will simply accept the price of the security from a buyer, and will agree to settle with the buyer on some future date by paying him an amount equal to the price of the security on that date.

+---

+Many of these assumptions are for mathematical simplicity: for example, not all options are European, but the restriction that a European option may only be exercised at its maturity date allows for an equation - for 'American' option, which may be exercised any time *up to* and including its maturity, the Black-Scholes' equation becomes an inequality.

+However, some of these implicitly make assumptions on human behaviour and society: modelling the stock price as having a particular distribution for example; the stock price is affected by how people are buying and selling the stock, so an assumption on stock price distribution is an assumption on the actions of market agents.

+And here we see a potential problem of mathematical models on financial markets:
+>  ***The act of modelling the market may affect the market.***